 Of course, Titor didn’t always hit the mark.

 The 2008 Olympics, which were ultimately held in Beijing, China, still happened.
 However, do you remember how close they came to not happening?

 During the lead up to the Olympics, Tibetan protests spread throughout Chinese provinces, with calls for independence and the return of the Dalai Lama.
 Many wondered if this would interfere with the Olympics, leading to a boycott (Read: Police tighten grip; China says Olympics won’t be disrupted)

 This is, of course, slightly twisting Titor’s words.
-He mentioned “many conflicts,” most likely implying that civil unrest leading up to the war rendered the Olympics impractical and unwanted.
+He mentioned several conflicts, most likely implying that civil unrest leading up to the war rendered the Olympics impractical and unwanted.

 But remember: Titor mentioned a slight divergence, anywhere from 1-2.5%, which could make all the difference in the world.